 - Reorganized the Board Officers as follows: Gary Walsh – President; Ashley McKee – Vice President; Bobby Ashton – Secretary

 - Approved the financial reports as presented.

-Tonight, the Eustace ISD Board of Trustees will hold their regular meeting for the month of March.
-The meeting will start at 7:00 PM and will be held in the High School Library.
-Everyone is invited and encouraged to attend.
+Tonight, the EISD Board of Trustees will hold a public hearing to discuss the budget and proposed tax rate for the 2014-2015 school year.
+The public hearing will start at 6:30 PM and be held in the High School library.
+Everyone is encouraged to attend.

 The Board will consider action on the following items:

 - 2014-2015 Tax Rate